Oi, mate!

 Won Cultural award at the 23rd Exhibition of the International Sumi-e Association, Tokyo

-Sumi-e, also known as Suibokuga (水墨畫), is a minimalist, traditional art from East Asia (Japan, but originally from China… nevermind).
-It is a mindfully mindless creative form of meditation with Zen Buddhist roots.
+Sumi-e, also known as Suibokuga (水墨畫), is a minimalist, traditional art from East Asia (originally from China).
+It is a mindfully mindless form of creative meditation with Zen Buddhist roots.
 The artworks are composed mainly with black ink, with simple but expressive brushstrokes that capture the essence or spirit of the subject.
 The aim is to make a meaningful connection with our natural, living and seemingly non-living surroundings.
-The finished artworks are intentionally balanced out with empty spaces, creating its ‘yin-yang’ effect.
-Scroll down for the galleries or further blah blah.
+The finished artworks are intentionally balanced out with empty spaces, creating a ‘yin-yang’ effect.

 After a memorable trip to Sichuan, she started learning Chinese brush painting in 2014 under the guidance of Peter Cavaciuti.